Utilon/MutaPipe_Repo/README.md

 **NOTE**: When installing MutaPipe (see [Local Deployment](#local-deployment)) a fasta file of the reference proteome for Homo sapiens will be included (version from December 2021).
 Please feel free to update to a newer version if one is available (we will also regularly update the reference proteome file on here, but this is currently not done automatically).

+## Citation

+MutaPipe has been developed by Deborah Ness, an NIHR Maudsley Biomedical Research Centre PhD Student, in collaboration with and supervised by [Dr Alfredo Iacoangeli](https://www.kcl.ac.uk/people/alfredo-iacoangeli), for her PhD project at the [Department of Basic and Clinical Neuroscience at King's College London](https://www.kcl.ac.uk/neuroscience/about/departments/basic-clinical-neuroscience).

+This work has not yet been published (April 2022).